flxst/nerblackbox/docs/docs/usage/datasets_and_models.md

       ```
       Each row has to contain a single training sample in the format
       ``<tags> <tab> <text>``, where in ``<tags>`` and ``<text>`` the tags and tokens are separated by whitespace.
-      This format is commonly used by public datasets.
+      This format is suitable for many public datasets.

 - Use ``dataset_name = <custom_dataset>`` as [`parameter`](../parameters/#1-dataset)
     when [`fine-tuning a model`](../getting_started/#3-fine-tune-a-model).